I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 “Too injured for a repeat of the other night,” I told him.
 Though he’d infected me with his fever, I knew the difference between soreness and true injury.
 The throbbing in my ribs told me that I wouldn’t be able to push through this amount of pain to find pleasure if I took one of them inside me.

 “Which part of the other night?”
 Henry asked.
-“Would it pain you too much to lay still on the bed and spread your legs for me?”
+“Would it hurt too much to lay still on the bed and spread your legs for me?”

 The thought of his mouth on my most intimate parts made it worth the risk.
 “I believe I could manage that.”